Shaga-Matula/Shotokan-Karate/README.md

 * In this project, there are three types of users: admin (superuser), teachers, and students.
 Each user type has exclusive navbar access to specific functionalities and pages.
 Here's a breakdown of the access and functionalities for each user type:

+* Password Change:
+- To change your password, log in to the admin panel as an Admin.
+- Please note that future functionality is planned for a future date.

 ### Admin (superuser):